awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 + Mount all Amazon EBS volumes and instance store volumes, and map volume names to drive letters\.
 + Write event log entries to the console to help with troubleshooting \(this task is disabled by default and must be enabled in order to run at instance start\)\.
 + Write to the console that Windows is ready\.
-+ Add a custom route to the primary network adapter to enable the following IP addresses when a single NIC or multiple NICs are attached: `169.254.169.250`, `169.254.169.251`, and `169.254.169.254`\.
++ Add a custom route to the primary network adapter to enable the following IP addresses when a single NIC or multiple NICs are attached: 169\.254\.169\.250, 169\.254\.169\.251, and 169\.254\.169\.254\.
 These addresses are used by Windows Activation and when you access instance metadata\.
-**Note**
-If the Windows OS is configured to use IPv4, these IPv4 link\-local addresses can be used\.
-If the Windows OS has the IPv4 network protocol stack disabled and uses IPv6 instead, add `[fd00:ec2::240]` in place of `169.254.169.250` and `169.254.169.251`\.
-Then add `[fd00:ec2::254]` in place of `169.254.169.254`\.

 EC2Config performs the following task every time a user logs in:
 + Display wallpaper information to the desktop background\.